 Child Neurology PERF Scientific Grant

-The 2017 application period is now closed and awardees will be announced in July.
-To stay informed about the next cycle of these grants and other opportunities, join the CNF Partners email list.
+The 2018 application period is NOW OPEN and the application submission deadline is April 1.
+Awardees will be announced in May.
+To stay informed about the cycle of these grants and other opportunities, join the CNF Partners email list.

 Supports clinical or basic science research by a child neurologist or developmental pediatrician early in his/her academic career.
 The selected investigator will receive a $100,000 grant of $50,000 per year for two years.
 The PERF Grant is supported fully by PERF.